pin/solr-jetty-embedded/README.md

-Embedded Jetty 8 and Solr 4 with Maven
+Embedded Jetty 8 and Solr 4 build with Maven
 ======================================

 Solr packaged with embedded Jetty using Maven